Promoting a Transparent Government

 A budget justification and annual report are submitted to Congress each fiscal year to identify the expenses and investments made by the DRA through its four institutional sections: Administration & Operations; Project Development & Management; Policy Initiatives & Programs; and Communications & Public Engagement.

-The Year in Review highlights the DRA’s programs, policy initiatives, and investments over the past year that serve as the cornerstone for DRA efforts to support job creation, build communities, and improve lives.
+The 2016 Year in Review, which also serves as DRA's 2016 Annual Report, highlights the programs, policy initiatives, and investments over the past year that serve as the cornerstone for DRA efforts to support job creation, build communities, and improve lives.

 The Delta Regional Authority is committed to accountability as we provide an effective mechanism for federal investment in the Delta region.
 We continually strive to improve our performance and cut waste so that our job creation and health investments have the maximum impact on the Delta.
 The DRA submits its processes and investments for external audit each year and is proud to have received 13 consecutive unmodified audits by an independent accounting firm.

-Click here to read or download the FY2015 Performance and Accountability Report and the Federal Co-Chairman's revised letter to the Office of Management and Budget.
+Click here to read or download the FY2017 Performance and Accountability Report.

 Requesting Records under FOIA from DRA: